 As contacting measurements are time-consuming, only a few random samples can be examined on the manufacturing line in the time available.

 Short reaction time is desirable in case of problems to occur.
 So, implementing a full-field optical method offers great potential for saving costs.

 Optical surface measurement instruments provide a solution to characterize an entire surface quickly.
 As each camera pixel works as a sensor, 2 million pixels are equivalent to 2 million measurements.

-Additionally, interferometric methods help to achieve such high accuracy in vertical direction, irrespective of the measurement area and the field of view.
+Additionally, interferometric methods help to achieve such high accuracy in a vertical direction, irrespective of the measurement area and the field of view.

-Therefore, parallelism, step height, or flatness etc., can be determined reliably and rapidly with a white-light interferometer.
+Therefore, parallelism, step height, or flatness, etc., can be determined reliably and rapidly with a white-light interferometer.